ucloud/terraform-provider-ucloud/website/docs/d/projects.html.markdown

 The following arguments are supported:

-* `is_finance` - (Optional) To identify if the current account is granted with financial permission, possible values are: "Yes" and "No".
+* `is_finance` - (Optional) To identify if the current account is granted with financial permission.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `projects` - projects is a nested type. projects documented below.
+* `projects` - It is a nested type which documented below.
 * `total_count` - Total number of project that satisfy the condition.

 The attribute (`projects`) support the following:

-* `create_time` - The time of creation for instance.
+* `create_time` - The time of creation for instance, formatted in RFC3339 time string.
 * `id` - The ID of project defined.
 * `member_count` - The number of members belongs to the defined project.
 * `name` - The name of the defined project.
-* `parent_id` - The ID of the parent Project where the sub project belongs to.
+* `parent_id` - The ID of the parent project where the sub project belongs to.
-* `parent_name` - The name of the parent Project where the sub project belongs to.
+* `parent_name` - The name of the parent project where the sub project belongs to.
-* `resource_count` - The number of the resounce instance belong to the defined project.
+* `resource_count` - The number of the resounce instance belong/s to the defined project.